AgitoReiKen/vrising-commands/README.md

-# vrising-database
+# vrising-commands
-BepInEx plugin-library for providing database services to other plugins
+BepInEx plugin for VRising.

+Provides API to register commands that can be used through Chat, Console, Rcon